MaxAdams0/CppRobot/README.md

 - New features are to be made under Pull Requests, NOT DIRECTLY TO THE BRANCH
 - Do not push unless you have permission from the Software Lead

-# Extra C++ Help
-These are more complex parts of C++ that may not be explained in-person for the sake or time or ease-of-teaching.
-However, there shouldn't be anything extremely complicated withing the code, either.

-## Arrow Operators (`->`)
-Arrow Operators are used to access members of a structure through a pointer.
-This is very similar to Dot Operators, except it uses pointers and does not copy the value.

-## Structures (`struct`)
-A structure, also knows as a struct in syntax, is a way to group several related variables into one place.
-For example, a struct 'Student' could have an `string 'name'`, `integer 'grade'`, and `double 'GPA'`.

-A member is simply a variable that is define (notice I didn't say initialized), in the struct.

-## Pointers (`*`)
-A pointer is simply a reference in memory to a value.
-So, if you had an `integer 'GPA'`, a pointer could look in memory, find the variable, and grab its value without having to actually store that value anywhere.
-This is way more memory efficient, which is why it is used.

 # Recources
 Random recources, categorized by what they are for.
 These could be for programming, or just the robot as a whole.